Joe-McCann/cs-241-hugo-notes/content/course/setTheory/Sections/advancedSetOperations.md

 ### Tuples

-When we dealt with sets, we described a type of way to house objects that contained *unqiue* and *unordered* items.
+When we dealt with sets, we described a type of way to house objects that contained *unique* and *unordered* items.
 In computer science, this lends itself to the very useful `set` datastructure, however, this is not the most common type of datastructure that we encounter in the day-to-day of programming.

 Quite often we want to be able to duplicate items, and sometimes the order matters!
 Suppose I wanted to collect all the first names of my students in alphabetical order.
 This would not be possible with a set, as we need to be able to alphabatize, rather than just check membership, and my students very often share first names!
 As such we need something that allows us to do this.